Modules

 Important 2: Do not add module load commands to your login scripts like .bashrc or .bash_profile.
 These are likely to be forgotten and lead to unwanted effects difficult to pin down.
 Just create a script with your favorite module commands and call it manually whenever you need it.

-If you want to customize your MODULEPATH permanently for every session, for instance if you only run parallel jobs on compute nodes (Genoa), you may want to add the following lines to your ~/.bashrc file:
+If you want to customize your MODULEPATH permanently for every session, for instance if you only run parallel jobs on compute nodes (AMD Zen 4 CPUs), you may want to add the following lines to your ~/.bashrc file:

 # User-defined (permanent) definition of MODULEPATH